 I screen for day trading stocks with a strong history of percentage volatility or dollar volatility.
 That means these stocks are highly likely to move big (up or down–trade the intraday trends) each day for the next week.

-The list is broken down into two sections.
+The list is broken down into three sections.

 The first section looks at stocks that typically have high percentage volatility each day.
 These are the criteria for these volatility-based day trading stock picks: